-The Middle Size League Technical Committee will organise a technical inspection of robots during the setup phase.
+The Middle Size League Technical Committee will organize a technical inspection of robots during the setup phase.
 Currently, the following procedure will be followed:

 - 1. Size and shape constraints will not be checked during technical inspection, unless some team leader explicitly requests a check. - 2.
 All robots will be photographed or filmed during technical inspection. - 3.
 Once technical inspection is over, size constraints are checked only if someone assumes some physical change to a robot.
 Objections may be raised only up to 10 minutes before the game starts and only by a team leader. - 4.
-The opponent team must permit inspection of robots for 10 minutes, from 20 minutes to 10 minutes before game start. - 5.
+Compliance with the connection to the referee box and field AP will be tested.
+Also maximum emitted power by robots WiFi equipment will be tested according to RC-4.2.5. - 5.
+The opponent team must permit inspection of robots for 10 minutes, from 20 minutes to 10 minutes before game start. - 6.
 No objections will be taken later on.